the-whiteroom/the-whiteroom.github.io/src/routes/posts/on-tanking.md

 ### Tanks can't draw aggro
 The 'tank' as it's now understood has been heavily influenced by MMORPG tanks, which can shrug off massive amounts of damage, and have abilities that force their foes to target them.
 However, many so-called 'tanks' in 5e have no reason for monsters to target them at all.

-The biggest threat on the battlefield isn't the Barbarian swinging his pointy stick at everyone within 5 feet, but the Wizard concentrating on the control spell immobilizing half the battlefield, the Druid commanding 8 velociraptors, or the Cleric turning everything around them into a fine paste with *Spirit Guardians* - it takes an exceptionally stupid monster not to recognise this.
+The biggest threat on the battlefield isn't the Barbarian swinging his pointy stick at everyone within 5 feet, but the Wizard concentrating on the control spell immobilizing half the battlefield, the Druid commanding 8 velociraptors, or the Cleric turning everything around them into a fine paste with *Spirit Guardians*, and it takes an exceptionally stupid monster not to recognise this.

-Some martials do have abilities that can sort-of force enemies to target them.
-Reckless Attack boosts your offensive output, in exchange for making you approximately as durable as wet paper - easy pickings for any monster.
+Some martials do have abilities that can almost force enemies to target them.
+Reckless Attack boosts your offensive output, in exchange for making you easy pickings for any monster.
 Ancestral Guardian can, once per round, give a single enemy a pretty good reason to target them, except for the fact that they're giving up resistance to most of the damage types in the game by not going Totem - which is incredibly dangerous when their entire modus operandi is taking damage.

-### Opportunity attacks just suck
+### You can't protect your allies anyway
+Even for characters that want to "tank", D&D doesn’t offer a way to do it.
+Nearly all the options for getting an enemy to attack you rather than just walk past and hit your ally are niche and/or result in very low survivability or damage.
+The options also often require the enemy to stay within a limited range of you (very hard to control) or fail a saving throw (unreliable), only have a very limited number of uses each day, and critically nearly all of the options only target a single enemy, making it nigh useless in the multi-enemy encounters that should make up most of an adventuring day.
-Opportunity attacks are pitiful.
+-  Opportunity attacks are pitiful.
 Consuming a reaction, and allowing you to make a single attack only, they're barely a hindrance to an enemy who wants to move past you to get at your allies.
-The Sentinel feat is a common trap that pretends to fix this, allowing you to lock enemies in melee with yourself (if your opportunity attack lands, which is by no means guaranteed).
+- The Sentinel feat is a common trap that pretends to fix this, allowing you to lock enemies in melee with yourself (if your opportunity attack lands, which is by no means guaranteed).
+It also has an extremely high opportunity cost, as taking it means you're sacrificing one of the feats needed to deal competitive damage (CBE/SS/GWM/PAM/Elven Accuracy/Gunner/Primary stat boosts) or one of the feats needed to stay alive (Lucky, Resilient).
 Unfortunately, locking enemies in melee with yourself is a very bad idea, because then they have no choice but to target you, and that's damage you cannot survive.

+### Conclusion
+In summary, trying to 'tank' is a pointless endeavour in 5e, achieving nothing but taking damage that nobody needed to take.
+Characters just don't have good enough incentives for enemies to target them, and the supposedly "squishy" casters are in fact substantially more durable when played well.
+Furthermore, few characters have the staying power to survive the massive amounts of damage monsters deal.

+Protecting your allies isn't impossible though!
+Using control spells and keeping the enemies away from your party, whether via careful positioning of yourself (i.e. kiting), or by utilizing forced movement effects such as Repelling Blast, are far better ways to defend your party than any "Tanking".